Generating pseudo-random unitaries with a Floquet driven chaotic quantum system: Operator basis coefficients

 Cumulative histograms for the set of probabilities $S_\text{op} (\hat U)$ for the 4 unitaries in Table \ref{tab:props} are shown in Figure \ref{fig:wcumu}.
 On Figure \ref{fig:wcumu} a dotted black line shows the exponential curve expected for a Porter-Thomas distribution.
 The similarity between the cumulative histogram of the $\hat U_\text{Haar}$ unitary and the Porter-Thomas distribution confirms our expectation that the set $S_\text{op}$, constructed from coefficients of a single unitary in an operator basis that was drawn from a Haar uniform distribution is likely to resemble a Porter-Thomas distribution.
 The cumulative distribution of the set $S_\text{op}( \hat U_\text{Drift}) $ is indistinguishable from that of $S_\text{op}( \hat U_\text{Haar}) $ suggesting that $U_\text{Drift}$ is similar to a random matrix.
 There are small but noticeable deviations from Porter-Thomas distribution exhibited by the sets $S_\text{op}( \hat U_\text{Ta}) $ and $S_\text{op}( \hat U_\text{Tb}) $.

 As we did for the transition probabilities (see equation \ref{eqn:mms} in section \ref{sec:trans}), for each operator we measure the moments of the distribution of operator basis coefficients

 where the coefficients are computed via equation \ref{eqn:wjk} from a unitary operator.
 We don't compute the first moment because it is 1.
-The moments for the 4 unitaries are listed in the second half of Table \ref{tab:mom_ops}.
+The moments for the 4 unitaries shown in Figures \ref{fig:Wvals} and \ref{fig:wcumu} are listed in Table \ref{tab:mom_ops}.
 As was true for the transition probabilities, the moments of the propagator $\hat U_\text{Drift}$ for the drifting system resemble those of a Haar-random matrix and an exponential distribution, and those of ergodic Floquet propagator $\hat U_{Ta}$ are larger but not as large as that of the hybrid Floquet propagator $\hat U_{Tb}$.